The Petit Lenormand deck is available now. Limited stock

 Personality

-This personality is characterized by great reliability, constant availability, and a keen sense of commitment.
+This personality is characterized by great reliability, constant availability, and a strong sense of commitment.
 However, they may reach a saturation point where continuing to help amounts to betraying oneself.
-The Coffin then shows the cessation of a role, a posture of 'faithful dog' who did everything for others.
+The Coffin then signifies the cessation of a role, a posture of 'faithful dog' who did everything for others.
 The combination encourages recognizing accumulated fatigue, accepting the end of certain forms of loyalty, and redefining what it means to be present for others without exhausting or sacrificing oneself.

 Profession